Binge Drinking Statistics

 rather than depending on the substance as a coping mechanism (which is

 what alcoholics do), so the term is not synonymous with alcoholism.
+In this context, it’s easy to discount or overlook the health and social consequences contributed to or caused by drinking.

 As harmless and acceptable as binge drinking may be viewed in a majority of social circles, it cannot be overlooked as being a possible precursor to alcoholism if a person takes to binge drinking on a regular basis.